Thin Film Transmittance Calculator

 Is absorbance the same as transmittance?
 No, absorbance and transmittance are not the same.
 Absorbance measures how much light a substance absorbs, while transmittance measures how much light passes through a substance.

-See also 1 to 10 Dilution Calculator
+See also Massage Tip Calculator

 What do you mean by transmittance?
 Transmittance is the fraction of incident light that passes through a material or medium.